PG&E Announces Major Initiative To Bury Power Lines In Wildfire Areas

 CHICO, Butte County (CBS SF) — Pacific Gas and Electric officials on Wednesday announced a multi-year effort to bury power lines in areas of California where the wildfire risk is the highest.

 During a press conference in Butte County Wednesday morning, PG&E said the initiative would involve burying 10,000 miles of power lines during a ten-year period.
-It would represent the largest such effort in the U.S. to harden the system and mitigate wildfire risk.READ MORE: Tamarack Fire Update: Wind-Whipped Flames Cross Into Nevada; Firefighters Digging In Along Highway 395
+It would represent the largest such effort in the U.S. to harden the system and mitigate wildfire risk.READ MORE: Man Hit By Car In East San Jose In Possible Domestic Violence Incident; Woman Arrested

 “We want what all of our customers want: a safe and resilient energy system,” PG&E CEO Patti Poppe said in a prepared statement.
 “We have taken a stand that catastrophic wildfires shall stop.
 We will partner with the best and the brightest to bring that stand to life.
 We will demand excellence of ourselves.
 We will gladly partner with policymakers and state and local leaders to map a path we can all believe in.”